 Because of this, it is imperative the main causes of such events are identified and used to effectively prevent and and lower the general public’s risk of sudden cardiac death.
 In an effort to help mitigate such risks, Grune et al published a study using an Azure Sapphire to further the scientific community’s knowledge on the subject using both mouse and human models by investigating the relationship between leukocytes and ventricular arrhythmia.

-How Leukocytes Combat Sudden Cardiac Death
+Leukocytes and Their Role Surrounding Sudden Cardiac Death

 The authors sought to identify correlations between leukocytes and ventricular arrhythmia and to also study how hypokalemia (low potassium levels) combined with myocardial infarction may trigger spontaneous ventricular tachycardia.

-The authors established neutrophils incited ventricular arrhythmia in mice and determined a higher circulating neutrophil count was associated with a higher risk of early Vfib and VTand an adverse prognosisin patients with MI.
+They established neutrophils incited ventricular arrhythmia in mice and determined a higher circulating neutrophil count was associated with a higher risk of early Vfib and VTand an adverse prognosisin patients with MI.

 Using their mouse models, the authors determined a lack of macrophages (which remove dead cells) can impair efferocytosis and lead to a faster death rate in cardiomyocytes (muscles cells that are responsible for making the heart contract).